 As soon as your child is old enough to play Candy Land or other such games, they need to know how to lose graciously.
 Never ‘let’ a child win.
 On the same token, don’t make a big deal about winning, either.
 Developing the philosophy of ‘you win some, you lose some’ is the healthiest attitude you can give to your child.

 8. Asking For Permission

 By teaching your children to ask permission before playing with the neighbourhood children, getting out their paint set, running through the sprinklers, etc., you’ll be building a foundation that will likely still be standing when they become teenagers.
 FYI: this is a good thing.
 Asking permission acknowledges authority and respect for that authority.

 Teach your children to honour others by giving sincere compliments to friends, family members and authority figures.
 While it may be cute to hear a 3 year old say ‘I know’ when she is told how pretty she is, it’s not so cute when she’s 6 or 7.
 Teaching your child to be humble and gracious when receiving a compliment is not only polite, but deters attitudes of entitlement and superiority during adolescence and adulthood.

 10. Personal Hygiene

-It is important that your child understands the importance of personal hygiene – things such as covering their mouths when they cough and sneeze, using a tissue to wipe their noses or mouths and washing their hands after the use the toilet are of utmost importance.
+It is important that your child understands the importance of personal hygiene – things such as covering their mouths when they cough and sneeze, using a tissue to wipe their noses or mouths and washing their hands after they use the toilet are of utmost importance.
 Not only it is dirty it also creates a breeding ground for diseases and sickness.
 Teach them these lessons as early as possible.

-Children should be thought the importance of compassion and empathy towards anyone who is seemingly different from them – this includes everything from someone of a different race to a person faced with a disability.
+Children should be taught the importance of compassion and empathy towards anyone who is seemingly different from them – this includes everything from someone of a different race to a person faced with a disability.
 Children often learn from example – take this opportunity to be more mindful of how you treat other people!